awsdocs/amazon-aurora-user-guide/doc_source/Concepts.RegionsAndAvailabilityZones.md

 Each Aurora DB cluster hosts copies of its storage in three separate AZs\.
 Every DB instance in the cluster must be in one of these three AZs\.
 When you create a DB instance in your cluster, Aurora automatically chooses an appropriate AZ if you don't specify an AZ\.

-To learn how to specify the AZ when you create a cluster or add instances to it, see [VPC, subnets, and AZs](Aurora.CreateInstance.md#Aurora.CreateInstance.Prerequisites.VPC)\.
+To learn how to specify the AZ when you create a cluster or add instances to it, see [Configure the network for the DB cluster](Aurora.CreateInstance.md#Aurora.CreateInstance.Prerequisites.VPC)\.

 ## Local time zone for Amazon Aurora DB clusters<a name="Aurora.Overview.LocalTimeZone"></a>